Kittycatangel/Logistic-regression-classification-model-for-breast-cancer-dataset/README.md

-# Logistic-regression-classification-model-for-breast-cancer-dataset
+# Logistic Regression Part II

 # Goal

-Build logistic regression model for breast cancer dataset
+Build logistic regression model for breast cancer dataset with all included features

+# End result

+The model performance was overll good with recall of 91%  recall and 92% for precision for the detetion of malignant tumors.